VeraCore-API/veracore-api-client-python/README.rst

 Authors & License
 --------------------------

-This package is released under an open source GNU GPL v3 license.
+This package is released under an open source GNU General Public License v3 or later (GPLv3+) license.
 This package was originally created by Eli Keimig.

 The latest build status can be found at `Travis CI`_